The Fourth Operation

 x → 0

-Suppose there were another derived Abel function for e(x) whose reciprocal, call it Φ*(x), satisfied our condition.
+Suppose there were another derived Abel function for e(x) whose reciprocal, call it Φ*(x), satisfied our conditions.
 We want to show it must be that Φ* = Φ.

 Choose one x = x0 and consider the sequenceyn = e– n(x0)

 It goes to 0 (see earlier text).
-We will use Schröder’s equation for each Φ to express yn in terms of x0.
-It’s easy to see from the equation, by substituting e– n(x) for x, thatΦ(e– 1(x)) = e–x Φ(x)
+Then use Schröder’s equation for each of the two Φ to express yn in terms of x0.
+By substituting e– n(x) for x, we see that for the two ΦΦ(e– 1(x)) = e–x Φ(x)

 ThusΦ(e– n(x)) = e–n Φ(x)